processchallenge/processchallenge.github.io/organisers.md

         	<img src="/bahman.jpeg" alt="Bahman Mirheidari" width="250" height="250">
         </td>
         <td style="width:70%">
         	<a href="https://scholar.google.com/citations?user=YSEWTLsAAAAJ&hl=en">Bahman Mirheidari</a> is a Research Fellow at School of Computer Science University of Sheffield, and a member of the Speech and Hearing (SpandH) group.
-My line manage is professor Heidi Christensen.
-My research interests include medial applications of Automatic Speech Recognition (ASR) (e.g. people with dementia, stroke, and/or other mental disorders), automatic analysis of conversation, speaker diarisation, and tracking speech and language changes over time, detectiong TB through analysis of speech, automatic emotion/mood/anxiety detection from speech.
+He has been working with professor Heidi Christensen over six years after his PhD.
+His research interests include medial applications of Automatic Speech Recognition (ASR) (e.g. people with dementia, stroke, and/or other mental disorders), automatic analysis of conversation, speaker diarisation, and tracking speech and language changes over time, detectiong TB through analysis of speech, automatic emotion/mood/anxiety detection from speech.
         </td>
     </tr>
     <tr>